 Genericness of Knowledge’s Relations

-The actual relations (Ta’aluqat Tanjizia) of God’s Knowledge, generically pertain to all facts.
+The actual relations (Ta’aluqat Tanjizia) of God’s Knowledge, generically pertain to all things.
 In other words, God necessarily knows all necessities, all impossibilities, and all possibilities.
-This includes how things are, how they are not, how they could have been, and how they would have been if what was possible for them occurred.
+That includes how things are, how they are not, how they could have been, and how they would have been if what was possible for them occurred.

 This is because the alternative entails the specification of God’s Knowledge.
 And what is specified depends on an extrinsic specifier to select its specifications for it from the possible alternatives.
 This is impossible for God’s Knowledge given its necessity.

-Thus, the actual relations of God’s Knowledge, generically pertain to all facts.
+Thus, the actual relations of God’s Knowledge, generically pertain to all things.
 In other words: God is necessarily omniscient.

 If it were possible for a quality to emerge for God, then God would have first existed in a state of lacking said quality, before transitioning into a state of being attributed with this quality.
 This is a change.